viperML/neohome/src/content/blog/nix-dev/index.md

 }
 ```

-I have a blog post about using a rustup `toolchain.toml` with nix, such that you can perfectly pin your rust version with nix, while still pulling custom toolchains or targets: [Nix shell with rustup]({{< ref "/blog/nix-rustup" >}}).
+I have a blog post about using a rustup `toolchain.toml` with nix, such that you can perfectly pin your rust version with nix, while still pulling custom toolchains or targets: [Nix shells with rustup](/blog/nix-rustup).

 ## Python